matiasdelellis/facerecognition-external-model/README.md

  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```

-Note that this model is running on `http://127.0.0.1:5000/`
+Note that this Service is running on `http://127.0.0.1:5000/`

 ### Use
-You must configure Nextcloud, indicating that you have an external model at this address.
-So, you must add the address inside the `config/config.php` file.
+You must configure Nextcloud, indicating that you have an external model at this address, and the shared api key.
+So, you must add these lines to your `config/config.php` file.
 ```
 [matias@nube ~]$ cat nextcloud/config/config.php
 <?php
 $CONFIG = array (
   ...........................................
   'externalModelUrl' => 'http://127.0.0.1:5000',
+  'externalModelApiKey' => 'NZ9ciQuH0djnyyTcsDhNL7so6SVrR01znNnv0iXLrSk=',
   ...............................
 );
 ```